cyrilletuzi/angular-async-local-storage/README.md

 But it is written in ES5 and then it's a mess to include into Angular.

-This module is based on the same idea as localForage, but in ES6/ES2015 and additionnaly wrapped into [RxJS Observables](http://reactivex.io/rxjs/) to be homogeneous with other Angular modules.
+This module is based on the same idea as localForage, but in ES6/ES2015 and additionally wrapped into [RxJS Observables](http://reactivex.io/rxjs/) to be homogeneous with other Angular modules.

 ## Getting started